Becoming Myself

-Managing anxiety, depression, trauma, social awkwardness and fear, addiction, and other barriers standing between me and who I am capable of being
+Managing anxiety, depression, trauma, fear, awkwardness, addiction, and other barriers standing between me and who I am capable of being

-Pathways Forward - Compassionate Therapy for the Real World
+Pathways Forward - Compassionate Assessment and Therapy for the Real World

-While therapy is a journey, I do not believe it is a journey of understanding “who am I” or “What’s wrong with me” or of “being fixed.”
-Rather, it is a journey of recognizing and understanding who we want to be, and moving to become that person.
-Healing happens while doing; healing happens as we become the person we envision ourselves as being.
+While therapy is a journey, it is not a journey of understanding “what’s wrong with me,” or of “being fixed.”
+Rather, it is a journey of recognizing and understanding who we want to be, and moving toward becoming that person.

 Like magic